-All three V2H models are also available as the V2Q series which include a DisplayPort input instead of VGA but are also more expensive.
-This line of monitors includes the AOC 22V2Q, the AOC 24V2Q, and the AOC 27V2Q models.
+All three V2H models are also available as the V2Q series, which include a DisplayPort input instead of VGA but are also more expensive.
+This line of monitors consists of the AOC 22V2Q, the AOC 24V2Q, and the AOC 27V2Q models.

-You can also get an excellent 144Hz gaming monitor under $150 – the AOC C24G1 with a curved VA panel which doesn’t have as vibrant colors, but it offers deeper blacks.
+You can also get an excellent 144Hz gaming monitor under $150 – the AOC C24G1 with a curved VA panel that doesn’t have as vibrant colors, but it offers deeper blacks.

 Visit our dedicated best gaming monitor buyer’s guide for the best deals currently available.

 Overall, the AOC 24V2H is an excellent monitor.
-It offers a great image quality, a smooth performance, and a unique design.
-However, if design isn’t that important to you, there are better alternatives available for gaming including the LG 24MP59G and the AOC C24G1.
+It offers great image quality, smooth performance, and unique design.
+However, if the design isn’t that important to you, there are better alternatives available for gaming including the LG 24MP59G and the AOC C24G1.

 AOC 24V2H Specifications